ps and ctp plate blog

 Computer to Plate CTP

-Compared to the traditional Computer to Film (CTF) method, Computer to Plate (CTP) does not require film as an intermediary, further optimizing the production process.
+Compared to traditional Computer to Film (CTF) methods, Computer to Plate (CTP) does not require film as an intermediary, further optimizing the production process.

 Computer to plate (CTP)